-A Group in Storyteller is a set of users that can be assigned a particular project role.
+A Group in Blueprint is a set of users that can be assigned a particular project role.

 Universal License Type

-By default, all new users in Storyteller possess a universal license type that allows them to access, view, create, and edit artifacts across projects.
-Storyteller Administrators can manage what their users can access and edit by creating Groups and assigning Project Roles to those Groups.
+By default, all new users in Blueprint possess a universal license type that allows them to access, view, create, and edit artifacts across projects.
+Blueprint Administrators can manage what their users can access and edit by creating Groups and assigning Project Roles to those Groups.

-There are two types of Groups in Storyteller:
+There are two types of Groups in Blueprint:

 - Access Group - Access Groups are project-level groups.
 In an Access Group, the members are granted a certain scope (that is, which projects they can access) and then must have corresponding Project Role Assignments for privileges within those projects.